openenergymonitor/learn/view/sustainable-energy/energy/renewableheat.md

 6100 kWh/year or 16.7 kWh per day of heat demand translates to a dry biomass demand of 16.7 kWh/d / 0.92 = 18.2 kWh/d dry biomass input at 92% efficiency.

-A estimated further 10-20% is lost in production**, drying the wood chip or pellet feed stock, chipping & pelletising.
+A estimated further 10-20% is lost in production (appendix 1), drying the wood chip or pellet feed stock, chipping & pelletising.
 If we assume the lower bound of 10% (assuming a high degree of air-drying), 20.2 kWh/d of dry biomass input is required to provide 16.7 kWh/d of heat.

-The following table with yield amounts given in the ZeroCarbonBritain land use methodology** give the power density of different biomass energy sources:
+The following table with yield amounts given in the [ZeroCarbonBritain land use methodology](http://zerocarbonbritain.com/images/pdfs/Land%20Use%20Methodology%2030.6.13.pdf) give the power density of different biomass energy sources:

 | | odt/ha/yr | kWh/ha/yr | kWh/m2/yr | W/m2 | TWh/Mha |
 |--------------------------------|-----------|-----------|------|---------|------|